p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0909 Finding the centre point using the law of sines.md

 We can probably test for this scenario by comparing the angles of the normal vectors.
 If there is an angle of >90° between them, they are in opposition, and the present method is unfortunately incorrect.

 > [!QUESTION] Realism
-> How likely is this in practice?
+> ~~How likely is this in practice?
 Is it physically possible?
-How would the correct behaviour even look?
+How would the correct behaviour even look?~~
+>
+>Yes, it's realistic.
+For one, it's caused by a scale factor.

 ![](verification-of-vcr-code.png)